ladybirdweb/backup-script/README.md

 <img alt="" src="snaps/urbackupclientconfig.png">

-- In the above tab you can selet the mode of backups we can keet the defaults as shown in the above snap and client on finish.
+- In the above tab you can select the mode of backups we can keet the defaults as shown in the above snap and click on finish.

 - once that is done the URBackup client is installed with the selected options.